TouK/nussknacker/docs/installation/index.md

 * [Kafka](https://kafka.apache.org/) - a broker for steaming data
 * [Schema Registry](https://docs.confluent.io/platform/current/schema-registry/index.html) - a schema registry for the data in Kafka's topics
 * [AKHQ](https://akhq.io/) - a UI for Kafka & Schema Registry
-* [Grafana](https://grafana.com/) & [InfluxDB](https://www.influxdata.com/) & [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) - for a sake of scenarios monitoring
+* [Grafana](https://grafana.com/) & [InfluxDB](https://www.influxdata.com/) & [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) - for the purpose of scenarios monitoring
 * [Nginx](https://nginx.org/en/) - a gateway for Designer and other UIs

-Please refer to services documentation to install and configure them properly.
+Please refer to services' documentation to install and configure them properly.
 You can also check our repository with the Nu stack [installation example](https://github.com/TouK/nussknacker-installation-example/).

 :::note